 Free Telephone Counseling - Can A Therapist Treat Mental Health Issues Over The Phone?

 If you're not sure how to get started with free phone counseling or telephone therapy services, there are free telephone counseling options that you can try that can help you become acclimated to the world of online therapy.
 Online mental health sites like 7 Cups of Tea offer free online counseling sessions with trained listeners as a measure of support for people seeking life advice and resources for mental health screenings.

 Users can log in to 7 Cups anonymously any time of the day or night and discuss their concerns with a trained expert who can provide general advice and resources for professional online therapy options.

 It's not recommended for anyone in crisis to use a free or online service unless it is one of the following free counseling options that follow.
-If you find yourself in crisis, contemplating suicide there are national hotlines like the National Suicide Prevention Lifeline that provide immediate support online 24 hours a day.
+If you find yourself in crisis, contemplating suicide, national hotlines like the National Suicide Prevention Lifeline provide immediate support online 24 hours a day.